ettorepuccetti/terrarossa/NOTES.md

   - merge the DR on Planetscale (and wait for it)
   - deploy to vercel

-What I need to do vercel side:

-- figure out how to deploy manually
-- create additional GH action when push on master (just for deploy, without schame change stuff)

 ## Privacy policy

 generated using https://www.freeprivacypolicy.com/free-terms-and-conditions-generator/